 The Holy Spirit exalts and glorifies the Saviour.
-It is His office to present Christ, the purity of His righteousness, and the great salvation that we have through Him.
-Jesus says, "He shall receive of Mine, and shall show it unto you."
+It is his office to present Christ, the purity of his righteousness, and the great salvation that we have through him.
+Jesus says, "He shall receive of mine, and shall show it unto you."
 The Spirit of truth is the only effectual teacher of divine truth.
-How must God esteem the human race, since He gave His Son to die for them, and appoints His Spirit to be man's teacher and continual guide.
+How must God esteem the human race, since he gave his Son to die for them, and appoints his Spirit to be man's teacher and continual guide.

-John 1: 47, 48.
+&lt;sup>1 John 1: 47, 48.